-Roll your clay on a flat surface and use a cookie cutter to make your desired shapes or a butter knife to freehand more organic shapes.
+- Roll your clay out on a flat surface.
+Use a cookie cutter to make your desired shapes or a butter knife to freehand more organic shapes.

-- Using your fingertips, gently press all around close to the edge so that you give the edges a lift.
+- Using your fingertips, gently press close around the edges to give them a little lift.

-Bake in the oven according to the manufacturer's instructions (mine called for 30 minutes).
+- Bake in oven according to manufacturer's instructions (mine called for 30 minutes).

-Let the dishes cool for about an hour and gather your supplies to make some embellishments!
+- Let the dishes cool for about an hour while you gather supplies to add embellishment to them.

-I used the gold leaf pen to paint the edges, make some drawings and fill in a heart.
-You can use your pencil to sketch out a design first using the pencil).
+- Use gold leaf pen to paint the edges, make drawings or fill in a heart.
+You can use your pencil to sketch out a design first if you prefer.